As U.S. starts oil sanctions against Iran, major buyers get waivers

 Crude exports contribute one-third of Iran’s government revenues.
 Exports peaked at 2.8 million barrels per day in April, including 300,000 barrels per day of condensate, but have fallen to 1.8 million bpd since then, according to WoodMac, which expects volumes to drop further to 1 million bpd.

 Oil prices rallied above $85 per barrel in October on fears of a steep decline in Iranian exports.
 Prices have eased since then on expectations that some buyers would receive exemptions and were flat at around $73 on Monday.
-[O/R]

 “U.S. sanctions on Iran proved to be less severe than previously anticipated,” said Hussein Sayed, chief market strategist at futures brokerage FXTM.